kshitjee/reservation-dapp/README.md

 1. Clone the repository
 2. Install dependencies by running `npm install`
 3. Run the backend by doing 'cd lib' and then 'node server.js'
-4. Run the frontend by running 'npm start'
+4. Run the frontend by running 'npm start''

+## Technology Stack
+- MongoDB
+- Express.js
+- Next.js
+- Node.js
+- Solidity
+- Hardhat

 ## How It Works